madronalabs/madronalib/README.md

 	/external: small supporting code projects included in their entirety.
 TinyXML, cJSON, portaudio etc.
 	/include: MLDSP.h, madronalib.h
 	/source:
-		/core: utilities for low-level application support: timers, queues, data structures, etc. these modules shall only depend on other code in /core.
+		/core: utilities for low-level application support: symbols, timers, queues, data structures, etc. these modules shall only depend on other code in /core.
 		/deprecated: code from the Juce-based app and the older dynamic DSP graph code.
-		/DSP: functions for making DSP graphs including SSE/NEON math libraries.
+		/DSP: functions for making DSP objects including SSE/NEON math libraries.
 These modules shall only depend on code in /DSP, with the exception of the externals/ffft library.
+Include MLDSP.h to include all DSP files.
+NEON code is work in progress.
 		/JuceApp: current code, adapters to JUCE framework, to remove.
 		/JuceLookAndFeel: widgets for JUCE-based display.
 		/matrix: matrix and vector data and functions.
 To depend only on /DSP.
-		/model: app framework code--properties, data, models, etc. To depend only on /core.
+		/model: app framework code--properties, data, models, etc.
 		/networking: OSC and MIDI support.
-		/procs: where new dynamic DSP graph code will go.
+		/procs: higher level DSP code designed to support dynamic graphs (changing at runtime.)
+These rely on code in /DSP as well as the symbolic code in /core.
-		/widgets where new widgets will go.
+		/widgets where new UI widgets will go.
 	/tests: tests for all new code.